-Emilie excels at coming up with creative approaches to help her clients grow mentally and emotionally.
-She often incorporates art, play therapy, and mindfulness training in her treatments.
-Emilie recognizes that highly individualized treatment plans are especially important when working with children and teens, and believes in a trauma-informed approach to counseling.
+Our counselors excel at developing creative approaches to help their clients grow mentally and emotionally.
+They often incorporate art, play therapy, and mindfulness training in their treatments.
+They recognizes that highly individualized treatment plans are especially important when working with children and teens, and believes in a trauma-informed approach to counseling.

 Emilie Brazinkski, Lauren Brdecka, Courtney Downs, Ashley Ciciora, and Jerrid Neal are all experienced working with children and teens.
 Additionally, Tracy Cunningham and Sarah Ezell work with teens 16+.